OSGP/Documentation/Domains/Smartmetering/README.md

 ## SmartMetering Documentation (Beta version)

 This chapter describes the SmartMetering domain including the webservices.
-Currently the webservices of the beta version are described, since the webservices have not yet offically been released.
+Currently the webservices of the beta version are described, since the webservices have not yet officially been released.
 Information on the DLMS device simulator can be found in the [DLMS protocol section](../Protocols/DLMS/Devicesimulator.md)

+### Scope
+The goal of this domain is to read and manage millions of smart smart meters.
+This includes smart meter installation, firmware updates, smart meter removal, read smart meter values, time synchronisation, etc.
+Everything that is needed to professional manage millions of smart meters is or can be included in this domain.

+### Features

+Smart metering features available within on the open smart grid platform so far:

+- Add smart meter to the platform, so the device is known and additional actions can be performed for the device
+- Process shipment file, which adds several smart meters to the platform along with all needed information
+- Synchronize time between smart meters and head-end system, in case the smart meter adjusts it's time, some events will be logged
+- Retrieve events from the smart meter, several event logs are available
+- Retrieve periodic meter reads from the smart meter

 ### Generic functionality